melissamcewen/uniquepetz/src/activity-shows.md

 # Judging Activity Shows
 This guide is a WIP.
 I've become quite into entering and judging activity shows.
 You can learn more about them on [Petz Activity Shows](https://petz-activity-shows.glitch.me/).
 The craft of judging pose shows is quite well established.
 But how do you judge trick or agility shows?
 It's a bit more difficult since it's not about doing a particular pose.
 There is a lot of variety.
 By nature this type of judging will be subjective to some degree, but I hope this guide will give more of an idea of what I look for.

-## Scoring
-For each scoring category, I arrange the pictures on a board from first (best) to last.
-The best picture gets 5 points, 2nd best gets 4 points and so on.

-## Categories
+## What I Look For
 I really look for two things
 - Technique: How well the skills are executed
 - Presentation: How well the picture is composed

+I typically arrange the photos on a board and rank them best to worst.

 ## Rubric

 This is the rubric I use, with Batgirl doing the hoop jump for agility as an example

-### Bad Technique
+### Bad
  - Does not perform the skill, for example not catching the frisbee in a frisbee show or ignoring the mouse in a mousing show
  - Picture missing required elements like the frisbee in the frisbee show